SeneGambiaTravel Directory

 Three hours up the River Gambia from the coast, Janjanbureh is the gateway to wildlife-rich upcountry — chimpanzees, hippos and over 500 bird species.

-Most visitors to The Gambia never leave the coastal resort strip — which is a shame, because the country's most rewarding experiences are upcountry.
-Janjanbureh, on a small island 300km up the River Gambia, is the natural base.
+Most people who visit The Gambia never get past the coastal resorts, which is a pity — the best of the country is upcountry.
+Janjanbureh, on a small island 300 km up the River Gambia, is the obvious base for it.

 Why come here

-The River Gambia National Park protects five river islands that are home to a chimpanzee rehabilitation project run by the Chimpanzee Rehabilitation Trust since 1979.
-Over 100 chimps live wild on the islands, and you can see them from a respectful distance by boat.
+The River Gambia National Park protects five river islands used by a chimpanzee rehabilitation project that's been running since 1979.
+More than 100 chimps live wild out there, and you can watch them from a boat at a respectful distance.

-The river itself is one of West Africa's great birding destinations — over 500 species recorded — and hippos and crocodiles are common.
+The river is one of West Africa's great birding stretches — over 500 species recorded — and you'll see hippos and crocodiles too.

 Getting there